rhansolo/rhansolo/README.md

 I'm currently an undergraduate at Carnegie Mellon University studying Artificial Intelligence 🤖

-While you are here, take a look at some of the projects I have contributed to below and feel free to reach out if you want to discuss my experiences and technical abilities.
+While you are here, take a look at some of the projects I have contributed to below!
+Feel free to reach out if you want to discuss my experiences and technical abilities.

 <b>Connect with me 💬</b>